0sAND1s/HCDisk/README.md

 - browse and view files from physical disks, disk images or tape images; an extended file catalog is displayed (read text documents from CPM disks, browse your old BASIC programs, etc)
 - transfer physical disks into disk images for preservation or use on emulators
 - export and import files between different file systems (Spectrum +3 to MGT +D, Opus to Tape, etc)
-- disk to tape and tape to disk conversion
+- disk to tape and tape to disk conversion, now including BASIC loader automatic conversion
 - tape image to sound signal conversion or WAV file (for use on a Spectrum without disk)
 - disk image conversion between formats (RAW to DSK, CQM to RAW, etc)
-- create physical disks from downloaded disk images, to be used on the real machine
+- create physical disks from downloaded disk images, to be used on the real machines

 4. Where does the name come from?